kraftcoding/Librera-Search-.Net-8-RESTFul-Angular/README.md

 - We can create, retrieve, update, delete registers
 - There is a Search bar for finding registers by title
 - JWT (JSON Web Token) format used for authentication
-- Policy-based authorization in the endpoits
+- Policy-based authorization in the endpoints

 ## Token-Based Authentication with Angular 16 and .Net 8 WebAPI